 Introducing your Midlife MOT

-And that’s why we’ve created our Midlife MOT with The Open University.
+That’s why Legal & General has created their Midlife MOT with The Open University.
 It’s a free work, wellbeing and financial health check that will help you plan for the rest of your midlife and your later life.

 Like many midlifers, you might have found that, with some family members growing old and others growing up, you’ve had to take on more caring responsibilities than ever before.
 That can make it hard to look even a month ahead, let alone plan for the long-term future.

 As Emma Byron, Managing Director of Legal & General Retirement Solutions, says: